-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2013
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2014

-Net Change in Fund Balances - Total Governmental Funds (\$2,062,606) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-In the current period, these amounts are: Capital Outlay \$3,494,589 Current Year Depreciation (1,082,830) 2,411,759 2,411,759 The net effect of miscellaneous transactions involving capital assets (i.e. sales, disposal, trade-ins, and donations) is to decrease net position (12,682) Some revenues that will not be collected for several months after the School District's fiscal year ends are not considered "available" revenues and are deferred in the governmental funds.
+In the current period, these amounts are: Capital Outlay \$521,888 Current Year Depreciation (1,130,450) (608,562 8,562) The net effect of miscellaneous transactions involving capital assets (i.e., sales, disposal, trade-ins, and donations) is to decrease net position.
+(38,153 8,153) Some revenues that will not be collected for several months after the School District's fiscal year ends are not considered "available" revenues and are deferred in the governmental funds.
 Unavailable revenues changed by this amount this year.
-Property Taxes (41,551) Income Taxes 1,508 Accounts Intergovernmental (6,921) (141,821) (:::,0:) (188,785) Repayment of long-term debt is reported as an expenditure in governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+Property Taxes (20,956) Income Taxes 2,162 Accounts (2,202) (20,996) 0,996) Repayment of long-term debt is reported as an expenditure in governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
 In the current year, these amounts consist of bond principal payments.
-350,000 , In the Statement of Activities, interest is accrued on outstanding bonds, whereas in governmental funds, interest is expensed when due.
-1,553 1,000 Some items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-These activities consist of: Accrued Vacation Leave Payable (4,946) Compensated Absences Payable (12,313) Amortization of Bond Issuance Costs Amortization of Bond Premium (4,685) 14,446 Amonization of Deferred Charge on Refunding (9,760) Interest Accreted on Capital Appreciation Bonds (51,056) (68,314) Change in Net Position of Governmental Activities = \$430,925
+365,000 5,000 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net assets.
+(495,180) 5,180) In the Statement of Activities, interest is accrued on outstanding bonds, -,, 1,636 Some items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+These activities consist of: Accrued Vacation Leave Payable (7,714) Compensated Absences Payable (11,648) Amortization of Bond Premium 14,446 Amortization of Deferred Charge on Refunding (9,760) Interest Accreted on Capital Appreciation Bonds (57,147) (71,823) 1,823) Change in Net Position of Governmental Activities (\$822,418

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET (NON-GAAP BASIS) AND ACTUAL GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2013
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET (NON-GAAP BASIS) AND ACTUAL GENERAL FUND

+FOR THE FISCAL YEAR ENDED JUNE 30, 2014